AllKind/iptables-bash_completion/README.md

 The environment variable **_IPT_OPTS_ON_START** controls what options are shown at the beginning.
-Setting it to 'actions' (the default) will list only actions (-A,-I, etc.) and -t, -m, -g, -j, -h, -v, -w (respectively the long forms if requested).
+Setting it to 'actions' will list only actions (-A,-I, etc.) and -t, -m, -g, -j, -h, -v, -w (respectively the long forms if requested).
-Any other value will show all options at start.
+Any other value will show all options at start (the default).

 Generally typing -[TAB]  starts option completion.
-Using a single dash (-) will show the short version of the main options.
+If the variable **_IPT_OPT_STYLE** is not set to 'long', then using a single dash (-) will show the short version of the main options.
 If the current context also provides options of a match or target, they will be shown with a double-dash (--) and therefore are easy to distinguish from each other.